5.9. Serializable Snapshot Isolation

 testdb=# ANALYZE tbl;

-Fig. 5.13.
+Figure 5.13.
 Write-Skew scenario.

 Assume that all commands use index scan.
 Therefore, when the commands are executed, they read both heap tuples and index pages, each of which contains the index tuple that points to the corresponding heap tuple.
-See Fig. 5.14.
+See Figure 5.14.

 • T1: Tx_A executes a SELECT command.
 This command reads a heap tuple (Tuple_2000) and one page of the primary key (Pkey_2).